trans-hues/trans-resist/README.md

 <a name="govtid"></a>
 ### **(3.4) What to do if your ID doesn't match your gender**

-This issue is difficult, as it seems the law is pretty vague and unhelpful.
+It can be hard to know what to do in this situation, and the law is pretty vague and unhelpful.

 Some ideas for what to do if you're arrested/accosted by police, and they ask why your ID doesn't match your gender:
   * backpass (play along as if the gender on your ID is correct), if you feel comfortable and safe doing so